Australian Islamic College: History

-The school was established in 1986 by Abdallah Saad Magar as the Muslim Community School on Brisbane Street in Perth.
+The school was established in 1986 as the Muslim Community School at Brisbane Street in Perth.
 In 1990 a second campus was opened in Thornlie to cater for students from grades K-10, and in 1996 a third campus was opened in the northern suburb of Dianella.
-In 2000 Kewdale was opened on the grounds of the former Kewdale Senior High School.
-On 22 June 2017, the Adelaide campus was opened on the site of the former Islamic College of South Australia in the Adelaide suburb of West Croydon.
+In 2000 Kewdale was opened on the grounds of the former Kewdale Senior High School, which had amalgamated with Belmont Senior High School to reopen as Belmont City College.
+On 22 June 2017, the West Croydon campus was opened on the site of the former Islamic College of South Australia in the Adelaide suburb of West Croydon.